alexfriedman39/alexfriedman39.fastrobots.github.io/Lab10.md

 ### prediction_step()

 This purpose of this function is to calculate the belief probabilities.
 Essentially, it does this by obtaining the odometry values, looping over all the cells, and implementing the equation in line 3 of the Bayes filter algorithm shown above.
+To decrease run time, probabilities smaller than 0.0001 are ignored because they do not contribute significantly to the overall summed belief.
 Once all beliefs have been calculated, they are normalized so that they sum to 1.

 <div style="height:400px; overflow:auto;">
 <pre><code class="language-python"